Zoo Camp Educator Intern

 - Report suggestions and observations

 - Complete camp paperwork as relates to our policies and procedures

 - Other duties as assigned

-- Applicants must be working toward or already have a degree in Education, Recreation, Museum Studies, Communications, Animal Science, or other Biological Sciences.
+- Applicants must be working toward or already have a degree in Education, Recreation, Museum Studies, Communications, Animal Science, Zoo Science, Wildlife Conservation, or other Biological Science

 - Must have some experience with children and demonstrate strength in child management and effective public speaking skills such as enthusiasm, voice inflection, and varied facial expressions.